 I also have enough familiarity with the hotel industry to know the condition many hotel rooms are left in.
 Wszalek isn’t exaggerating when he says you probably couldn’t do the job.
 (I couldn’t!)
 All of this is also why our previous post on housekeeping stressed the importance of immigration normalizing before this particular labor shortage can be resolved.
 Housekeeping is simply a job most Americans will not do, and hourly pay increases and hiring bonuses don’t change the calculus.

 Regardless of the specifics of these interactions between guests and housekeepers, I think that misframes the issue.
 Whatever the problem and potential solution, the fault lies with Walt Disney World’s protocol and procedures.
-And as we’ve also said before, the frontline Cast Member with whom you’re interacting is not the one who implemented the policies with which you take issue.
+And as we’ve also said before, the frontline Cast Member with whom you’re interacting is not the one who implemented the policies with which you take issue, nor are they the ones pocketing the nightly room rate.

 The housekeeper didn’t make the decision that resulted in them knocking on the door of occupied rooms at ~9 am.
 (It’s fair to say they don’t enjoyconfrontation with guests or waking people up early…they’re just trying to do their job.)
 The root cause is management, which establishes standards, even unworkable ones, and fails to come up with creative solutions when it’s clear that there are issues.